Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/faces.rst

 shared edge to create a quad, based on a threshold.
 This tool can be performed on a selection of multiple triangles.

-This same action can be done on a selection of 2 tris, by selecting them and using the shortcut :kbd:`F`, to create a face, or by selecting the shared edge and dissolving it with the shortcut :kbd:`X` :menuselection:`--> Dissolve`.
+This same action can be done on a selection of two tris, by selecting them and using the shortcut :kbd:`F`, to create a face, or by selecting the shared edge and dissolving it with the shortcut :kbd:`X` :menuselection:`--> Dissolve`.